kontist/kontist.github.io/index.markdown

 ## Kontist SDK

 Our [JavaScript SDK](/sdk) helps you easily connect to our services.
-It was developed for Node.js and browser environments and contains TypeScript type definitions.
+It was developed for Node.js and the browser and contains TypeScript type definitions.
 Just run `npm install kontist` to install the latest version.

-The SDK supports you with Authentication and provides methods for the most common use cases, e.g. create a new transfer:
+The SDK includes authentication convenience methods and provides methods for the most common use cases, e.g. creating a new transfer:
 ```typescript
 const confirmationId = await client.models.transfer.createOne({
   amount: 1234,